Facebook Ad Text Limit Rule Change: What You Should Know

 Exceptions to the rule

 Not all ad images are subject to the new screening rule.
 The exceptions include infographics, apps, and screenshots for video games, album covers, book covers, legal text, concert posters, event posters, movie posters, product images, and text-based businesses such as comic strips or calligraphy.
+Additionally, specific guidelines and exceptions apply to Facebook Stories ads and image ads, which have their own format, specifications, and recommendations.
 Basically, Facebook’s system have gotten smarter and they can sort these out better!

 Clear or vague?